Alastair Moock: History

 In 2010, Moock began to turn his attention to performing for kids and families.
 He has since put out five albums for families which, between them, have earned a GRAMMY nomination, three Parents’ Choice Awards Gold Medals, the ASCAP Joe Raposo Children's Music Award, and first place in the International Songwriting Contest.
 The New York Times has called him "a Tom Waits for kids" and The Boston Globe has written that, "in the footsteps of Pete Seeger and Woody Guthrie, Alastair Moock makes real kids music that parents can actually enjoy."

-Moock says his album, "Singing Our Way Through: Songs for the World’s Bravest Kids," is the one "nearest and dearest to his heart."
-In July 2012, one of Alastair’s twin children was diagnosed with Acute Lymphoblastic Leukemia.
+Moock says his album, "Singing Our Way Through: Songs for the World's Bravest Kids," is the one "nearest and dearest to his heart."
+In July 2012, one of Alastair's twin children was diagnosed with Acute Lymphoblastic Leukemia.
 The Singing Our Way Through project began when Alastair started co-writing songs with her in the hospital.
-Over the next several months, Moock continued to write and collect songs that reflected his family’s experiences.
+Over the next several months, Moock continued to write and collect songs that reflected his family's experiences.

 Moock decided he wanted to record an album for other families traveling similar paths.
 With the help of a crowd funding campaign which raised nearly $28,000, he was able to raise the money he needed to make the album he wanted to record.
 In January 2013, Moock went into the studio with friends and collaborators from the world of Americana music, including Chris Smither, Mark Erelli, Aoife O'Donovan (vocalist for the 2013 Grammy-winning "Goat Rodeo Sessions," Best Folk Album), and family music artists Rani Arbo, The Okee Dokee Brothers (2013 Grammy-winners, Best Children's Album), Elizabeth Mitchell (2013 Grammy-nominee, Best Children's Album), and co-producer Anand Nayak.

 Upon its release in July 2013, "Singing Our Way Through" was called "a masterpiece" by Salon.com and was chosen as a "Best Kids Music" pick by People Magazine.
 Moock was also interviewed by Katie Couric and on GMA Live (the "Good Morning America" webcast).
 Eventually, "Singing Our Way Through" went on to garner a 2014 Grammy Award nomination. and gold medals from the Parents' Choice Foundation and the National Parenting Publications Awards.
 With the help of album sales and his crowd funding campaign, Moock has so far been able to send out nearly 3,000 free physical and digital copies to patient families and hospitals around the country.

+Moock returned to “adult” recording with his 2017 eponymous release produced by Mark Erelli.
+The album reached the top ten of the national Folk DJ chart in June of that year, and Rich Warren, of the nationally syndicated The Midnight Special radio program, hailed Moock as “the best new, old singer-songwriter on the scene.”